Illinois License Plate Lookup

 Vehicle owners in Illinois must ensure compliance with these laws to avoid penalties and maintain road safety.
 For further details, visit the Illinois Secretary of State’s license plate section.

 A license plate is vital to identifying a vehicle.
 Illinois license plates are designed to reflect the state’s cultural heritage and serve as a practical tool for vehicle identification.
 One of the iconic features of Illinois plates is the slogan “Land of Lincoln,” honoring the state’s connection to President Abraham Lincoln, who spent much of his life in Illinois.
-In addition, the format used for the license plate is AB 12345.
+Additionally, the license plate format is AB 12345.

 Types of License Plates in Illinois